htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 - have meaning to screen reader but no special functionality `<header>`, `<footer>`
 - have both meaning and functionality `<button>`, `<input>`

+## Div Soup

+- using div for everything
+- multiple nested div elements